 OVER 1 MILLION COPIES SOLD!
 With New Exercises, AdDitional Stretches, and more of Frédéric Delavier's Signature Illustrations, You'll Gain a Whole New Understanding of how muscles perform during string exercises.

-This one-of-A-Kind Best-Seller Combines the visual detail of top anatomy texts with the best strength training advice.
+This one-of-a-kind seller combines the visual detail of top anatomy texts with the best strength training advice.

 Many books explain what muscles are used during exercise, but no other resource brings the anatomy to life like Strength Training Anatomy.